4 Traditional Muay Thai styles of fighting

 Imposing dominance in the ring

 This style is suitable for a dominant fighter who likes to enforce his own tempo of the fight.

 One of the notable Muay Thai fighters

 who utilize Muay Korat techniques is Buakaw

 who was born in Surin in North-East Thailand.
-Muay Korat is consider to be one of the "harder" Muay Thai styles.
+Muay Korat is considered to be one of the "harder" Muay Thai styles.